saadkarim754/Fake_News_classification/README.md

 # Fake News Classification Project

 This project focuses on detecting fake news by leveraging machine learning.
-We trained a model using datasets of fake and true news articles.
+We trained a model using Gradient Boosting, a powerful ensemble learning method, to classify articles as either fake or true.

 ## Datasets
 - **Fake.csv**: Contains fake news articles.